Lim-Stanley/class-plan/README.md

 ## Features
 In this section we describe the intended features of our program.
 ##### Data Scraping
 In order to create these schedules for each major, we had to first find the necessary courses to graduate for each major.
-Along with this, we needed all of the prerequisites for each course, to ensure that a course does not get recommended prior to its prerequisites getting recommended (ex: MATH32B gets recommended before MATH32A).
+Along with this, we needed all of the prerequisites for each course, to ensure that a course does not get recommended prior to its prerequisites getting recommended (ex: MATH32A should get recommended before MATH32B).

 Given that UCLA does not have a publically available database with this information, we had to scrape both the [UCLA course catalog](https://registrar.ucla.edu/academics/course-descriptions) to get information about pre-requisites, and [UCLA major requirements](https://admission.ucla.edu/apply/majors) to get information about what courses are needed to graduate with a specific major.